 Which brings me back to the truffles. 🙂

 After gathering my supplies from Kroger, I came home and spent the afternoon making my goodies.
-(For those who want to see my truffle making step-by-step, you can visit my Snapguide site for the recipe with screenshots and captions.)
 I placed the truffles in a container and wrote a note inside of a Thank You card.